plambert777/quick-css/README.md

 # quick-css

-A completion of css code ideas for use
+A completion of css code ideas and boilerplates